eclipse-opendut/opendut/CONTRIBUTING.md

 Code contributions can be submitted via pull requests.
 To do so, fork this repository, apply the suggested changes and create a pull request to integrate them.
+The pull request should be created against the `development` branch.

 Before creating the request, please ensure the following:

 - **No breakages**: All builds and tests pass (CI/CD).